Zonnie-23/tp/docs/UserGuide.md

 _Details coming soon ..._

-<a href="#quickhire-user-guide" class="ug-nav-top">[Go to top]</a>
+<a href="#quickhire-user-guide" class="ug-pdf-nav-top">[Go to top]</a>

 --------------------------------------------------------------------------------------------------------------------

 ## FAQ

-**Q**: What if the same person applies to the same company a few months later?<br>
+**Q**: What if the same candidate applies to the same company a few months later?<br>
 **A**: There are 2 options:
-1. Edit the person's existing entry with the updated details; or
+1. Edit the candidate's existing entry with the updated details; or
-1. Delete the old entry, and re-add the complete and updated details of the person (should there be any clashes in data)
+1. Delete the old entry, and re-add the complete and updated details of the candidate (should there be any clashes in data)

-**Q**: What if the person wants to apply for multiple roles within the same company? <br>
+**Q**: What if the candidate wants to apply for multiple roles within the same company? <br>
 **A**: Multiple job roles can be added using the edit command.

+**Q**: I am trying to edit a candidate's information, but I received the error `Job role not recognised!` <br>
+**A**: Do check the valid list of job roles that you have saved using the `listJ` command.
+If any one of the job role of selected candidate has not been saved into the list of job roles, either
+1. Add the job role to the list of job roles using `addJ`
+1. Update the candidate's job role to a valid job role using the `edit` command

+**Q**: I am unable to see the candidate the view command executes successfully. <br>
+**A**: If the candidate has a field that is very long, the box may run out of space.
+However, fret not, as adjusting the horizontal scroll bar to the center will show most of the details.
+The view command is meant to be a workaround to view fields that are cut off in the candidates list.

 **Q**: I have details of 37 candidates saved in the app.
 But when I run `save`, the file only has details of 2 candidates.
 Why is this so? <br>
 **A**: Probably the `save` command was executed without any optional flags.
 To be able to save all data, you have 2 options: